Table of Contents

 This will serve as your top-of-the-funnel (TOFU) stage.
-Your goal here is to reach out to people who may be looking for personal injury law firms and lawyers but don’t know your firm exists.
+Your goal here is to reach people who may be looking for a personal injury law firm and lawyers but don’t know your firm exists.

-It’s just a matter of making yourself easy to find online and demonstrating that you’re the perfect person for the job.
+It’s just a matter of making it easy to find an online presence and demonstrating that you’re the perfect person for the job.

-Personal Injury Attorney Marketing Ideas
+Personal Injury Attorneys Marketing Ideas

 Search Engine Optimization

-PI keywords are THE most competitive real estate in the search engine results (SERPs) of any practice areas.
-We know from speaking with other agencies that personal injury firms in competitive markets are spending a minimum of $10,000 per month on SEO services.
+PI keywords are THE most competitive real estate in the search engine results (SERPs) out of any personal injury practice areas.
+We know from speaking with other agencies that personal injury firms in competitive markets are spending as much as $10,000 per month on SEO services.

 Stealth SEO for Personal Injury Law Firms

 If you’re starting or don’t have the budget to spend millions of dollars on marketing, it can feel hopeless.
 But don’t worry.
 There is a way to punch above your weight and carve out a segment of the market.